Michael Harris II Player Props: Braves vs. Athletics

-The Atlanta Braves, including Michael Harris II (.200 on-base percentage in past 10 games, 59 points below season-long percentage), battle starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+After going 1-for-3 in his last game, Michael Harris II and the Atlanta Braves face the Oakland Athletics (who will hand the ball to James Kaprielian) at 3:37 PM ET on Wednesday.

-In his most recent game he had a hitless performance (0-for-3) against the Athletics.
+In his last game he had a one-hit showing (1-for-3) against the Athletics.

 Michael Harris II Game Info & Props vs. the Athletics